 On Windows 11/10, you can quickly create multiple user accounts if you want to share your computer with your family or friends.
-However, if a user account is no longer required or you wish to restrict access to a user, in such a case, instead of deleting that account, disable that account so that settings and personal files of that account will be preserved on your PC.
-Whenever you want, restore that user account to gain access so that the user will start working from where there left.
+However, if a user account is no longer required or you wish to restrict access to a user, in such a case, instead of deleting that account, disable that account so that the settings and personal files of that account will be preserved on your PC.
+Whenever you want, restore that user account to gain access so that the user will start working from where there left off.

 Reasons may be several to disable/enable a user account; on a Windows 11/10 machine, you can turn On/Off a user account through several methods.
 These include Computer Management, Command Prompt, and PowerShell.